Your Bequests/Gifts in Wills

-By leaving a gift in your will to Warrah, you are having a direct and significant impact on individuals with disability.
+By leaving a bequest or gift to Warrah, you will have a direct and significant impact on the lives of individuals with disability.

-Your gift will be your lasting legacy that will make a real difference and enrich the lives of children and adults we support at Warrah.
-Your generosity will enable us to build and maintain our homes and facilities, and further enhance the services and opportunities we provide.
+Your gift will be your lasting legacy that will make a real difference to enriching the lives of children and adults we support at Warrah.
+Your generosity will enable us to build and maintain our homes and many important facilities, and it will further enhance the services and opportunities we can offer our participants.

 Options for Leaving a Bequest or Gift in your Will

-If you are creating a Will or updating an existing one, Warrah Society recommends that you seek the advice of a solicitor or legal professional to ensure your Will is valid and your wishes are expressed correctly.
+If you are creating a Will or updating an existing one, Warrah Society recommends that you seek the advice of a qualified solicitor or legal professional to ensure your Will is valid and your wishes are expressed correctly.
 To find a suitable solicitor you can contact the Law Society.

 There are a number of gift options you can leave in your Will: